Dennis-devs/Library/README.md

                         --------- Library --------
+                        --------Book Listing -----

-Library is an app with Flask backend and JavaScript frontend that allows you to add and save books you intend to read.
+Library is an Book Listing App with a Flask backend and JavaScript frontend that allows you to add save details of books you intend to read or purchase. utilizes tools like ORM(SQLAlchemy) for DB interactions, Jinja for templating, and SQLite database.
 Simply click "Add Book" button to make an entry.